 - 2.1 In order to ensure the smooth functioning of the Greater Cambridge City Deal governance arrangements, and particularly the delivery of the infrastructure investment programme on a very tight timescale, it is considered necessary to clarify the delegations that are considered to have been made.

 - 2.2 The wording under paragraph 1.2, drawn from the Executive Board Terms of Reference, makes clear that the Executive Board is empowered to undertake any actions necessary, incidental or ancillary to achieving the objectives of the City Deal.
 Officers have considered the functions that could be considered to be covered by this wording, and have made recommendations in each case to provide clarification.
 These functions are:

 - Traffic Regulation Orders (TROs)

 - Compulsory Purchase Orders (CPOs)

 - Side Roads Orders (SROs)

 - Transport and Works Act Orders (TWAOs)

 - Grant of Planning Consent

-- 2.3 Constitution and Ethics Committee on 17th November 2015 considered recommendations to provide clarity in respect of each of the above.
+- 2.3 Constitution and Ethics Committee on 17th November considered recommendations to provide clarity in respect of each of the above.
 The Committee considered that the Highways and Community Infrastructure and Economy and Environment Committees should have the opportunity to consider and comment upon the delegated powers, prior to consideration by full council.

-- 2.4 Economy and Environment Committee are responsible for promoting and implementing Compulsory Purchase Orders, Side Roads Orders, and Transport and Works Act Orders.
-Note that in each of these cases the decision to grant Orders rests with the Secretary of State.
+- 2.4 Highways and Community Infrastructure Committee are responsible for considering Traffic Regulation Orders.